0xDub/kernel-tuning-base/README.md

 # kernel-tuning-base
 Lil Rust project to measure network latencies.

 Run on one server that is the control and another server that is being tuned.
-Save the data to "control" & "tuned" folders then run the python analyze.py file for comparison.
+Save the data in "latency" to "control" & "tuned" folders then run the python analyze.py file for comparison.

 // =-= Experiments =-= //